nitinkumar30/nitinkumar30/README.md

 I have the **attitude** of a learner, the **courage** of an coder and the **thinking** of an hacker, engraved inside me.
 I wish to be a hacktivist in my community of people and have an *innate desire* to contribute to **country** and **society**.

-Currently, an Analyst in one of the top MNCs of India as individual with **programming skills** along with **leadership and some hacking skills**.
+Currently, I'm working in one of the top MNCs of India as Analyst with **programming skills** along with **leadership and some hacking skills**.

 <p align="center"><img alt="GitHub Stats" src="https://github-readme-stats.vercel.app/api?username=nitin30kumar&show_icons=true&title_color=fff&icon_color=82d4f7&text_color=d1dae3&bg_color=090909"> </p>